-With regard to regional licences, the duration depends on each regional regulation and, if applicable, on the conditions of the public tender process.
-Customarily, the timing for the regulator to review and proceed with the granting of the relevant licence takes between three and six months from the submission of the application.
+The duration of regional licences depends on each regional regulation and, if applicable, on the conditions of the public tender process.
+Customarily, it takes between three and six months from the submission of the application for the regulator to review and proceed with the granting of the relevant licence.

-For online gambling licence applications at federal level, entities must satisfy the following administrative fees:
+For online gambling licence applications at a federal level, entities must pay the following administrative fees:

 For regional licence applications, the cost depends on the region and the type of licence applied for.

-For online gambling licences at federal level, there is an annual fee of 0.75‰ (per mille) on turnover that operators need to pay by January 31st each year.
+For online gambling licences at a federal level, there is an annual fee of 0.075% of turnover, which operators need to pay by 31 January each year.